 Osteotomy of the knee is surgery that involves making a cut in one of the bones in your lower leg.
-This can be done to relieve symptoms of arthritis by realignment of your leg.
+This can be done to relieve symptoms of arthritis by realigning your leg.

 There are two types of surgery: